will-lancer/will-lancer.github.io/README.md

     input from YouTube, and Anki).

 ## Notes
-I will post my notes here as I make them.
+I will post my notes here as I make/polish them.
 Note (tehe) that I take notes in a different way than most; I use mind-maps to learn content and organize my thoughts, and then make LaTeX notes to  make "mini-courses" for myself.